 In my years of talking to people about their marriages (and my own), I often say you’ll not surprise me.
 I’ve heard it all.

-Some of these excuses are prime examples of cheaters blaming their spouse to various degrees.
+Some of these excuses are prime examples of cheaters blaming their spouses to various degrees.
 While you’re entirely right to feel anger at them pinning it on you – try and pay attention to what they’re saying.

 While cheating is firmly their fault, the reason they give will give you an idea of where they feel there’s a problem with the marriage.
 Even if it isn’t responsible for the cheating, it’s good to know.